Murder of Major Sinha Mohammed Rashed Khan: Investigation

 According the investigation officer of Rapid Action Battalion, Khan had discovered evidence of Inspector Das' involvement in the Ya ba trade in Cox's Bazar District while making a documentary.
 He met inspector Das who then warned the major to leave Cox's Bazar.
 During the two years Inspector Das was in charge of Tekhnaf Police Station 87 people were killed in gunfights with the police.

 Sagar Deb surrendered before the court on 24 June 2021 after being on the run for 10 months.
 On 27 June 2021, Cox's Bazar District and Sessions Judge's Court placed charges against 15 accused including 12 police officers.

 On 24 August 2021, Sharmin Shahriar Ferdous gave her testimony at the Cox's Bazar District and Sessions Judge's Court.
 She alleged Khan was killed by Inspector Liaqat Ali at the instructions of Officer in Charge of Tekhnaf Police Station, Pradeep Kumar Das.
-During the trial a local journalist testified that Inspector Das assaulted him and filed false cases against him after he wrote about the inspector's involvement in the local drug trade.
+During the trial, journalist Faridul Mostafa Khan testified that Inspector Das assaulted him and filed false cases against him after he wrote about the inspector's alleged involvement in the local drug trade.
 During the trial a witness identified inspector Ali as the one who shot the major and inspector Das confirmed the kill.
 On 2 December 2021, the court concluded the hearing the statements of the prosecution witnesses and set 6 to 8 December as the dates to hear the testimonies of the defense witnesses.